|

 known as November17 to attack left wing political groups including branding

-Indymedia Athens as a \"terrorist\" web site and calling for it to be shut down.
+Indymedia Athens as a \"terrorist\" web site and calling for it to

 The Greek National Police Department Head of Cyber Crime also attempted to